-Graduation is not automatic.
-Students will be contacted through their Zane State College email account with the petition instructions for each term.
-Potential graduates must review their degree audit with their program advisor and complete the online Petition to Graduate on My ZSC by the date listed for processing.
-Please note that a separate Petition for Graduation must be filed if a student anticipates graduating with more than one degree or certificate in a different term.
+Graduating with a degree from Zane State College does not automatically occur.
+Students are responsible for accessing the Petition for Graduation instructions via email.
+Potential graduates must review their degree audit with their program advisor, and complete the online Petition to Graduate on My ZSC by the date listed for processing.
+Please note that a separate Petition for Graduation form must be filed if a student anticipates graduating with more than one degree or certificate in a different term.

-Without a petition, no degree is awarded.
+Without a completed Petition for Graduation form, the College will not award a degree.
 Students are subject to the requirements associated with the catalog in force listed on the student's record.
-For those who file a late petition, the completion date may be posted in a current term pending the results of the degree or certificate review.
+For those who file a late petition form, the completion date may be posted in the current term pending the results of the degree or certificate review.

 Students who will utilize credit by examination, alternative credit, or transfer credit must have that credit earned and posted on their Zane State College transcript prior to the end of the graduating term.
-Students who petition to graduate and then do not meet degree requirements for a specified term must submit a subsequent petition by the deadline for the projected term of graduation.
+Students who petition to graduate and then do not meet degree requirements for a specified term must submit another petition form by the deadline for the projected term of graduation.